cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 Note that all the file paths specified in the "Settings" of the script are relative to the folder where we run the script from.
 In our case, we had a folder named `awd_workshop`, where we are running the analysis from, and that is where we ran the script from.

-The script will take quite a while to run (around 1h per sample using 16 CPUs on our computers), so you may have to leave your computer doing the hard work overnight.
+The script will take quite a while to run (up to 1h per sample, using 16 CPUs on our computers), so you may have to leave your computer doing the hard work overnight.
 As it runs, the script prints some progress messages on the screen:

 ```